New Haven, CT – State Street Station (STS)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-Select Amtrak Springfield Shuttle (Northeast Regional) trains began stopping at the New Haven – State Street station in June 2018 with the launch of the new CTrail Hartford Line service between New Haven and Springfield, Mass.
-Amtrak customers wishing to board the Acela or Northeast Regional toward Boston or Washington, or the Vermonter, must use New Haven Union Station, located about one mile to the southwest.
+Amtrak trains began stopping at the New Haven – State Street station in June 2018 with the launch of the new CTrail Hartford Line service between New Haven and Springfield, Mass.
+Amtrak customers wishing to board the Acela, most Northeast Regional trains or the Vermonter must use New Haven Union Station, located about one mile to the southwest.

 State Street station, which is a couple of blocks east of the New Haven Green and the Yale University campus, opened in June 2002 as a stop for Shore Line East commuter trains; it also became the eastern terminus for select Metro-North commuter trains.
 The station consists of two platforms with canopies that are connected to the main entrance on State Street by an enclosed pedestrian walkway over the tracks.
 In addition to commuter rail, the station is served by CTtransit New Haven buses; other bus connections are available at the New Haven Green.